 Complimentary coaching introduction

 Take advantage of our complimentary coaching introduction to determine whether coaching is for you.
-We provide coaching advice throughout Australia remotely via Skype and Zoom, by telephone and in person at Neutral Bay on Sydney’s North Shore.
+We provide coaching advice throughout Australia remotely via Skype and Zoom, over the telephone and in person at Neutral Bay on Sydney’s North Shore.

 Tina Monk, Sydney Career Coach

 Sydney career coach and job advisor, Tina Monk’s education and professional development has focused mostly on how to understand people and bring out the best in them.
 Tina has been coaching for 20 years and continues to develop as a coach.
 Her approach is said to be caring with a bit of ‘tough love’ thrown in!
-Call or text Tina direct on 0413 000 010.
+Call or text Tina directly at 0413 000 010.

 During these challenging times, we don’t need more fear, we need more hope and support.
 If you are afraid of losing your job or have lost it, Tina can help you to future proof your career or help with your job search.
 She can work with you remotely and is offering discounts on her fees during this time.